tarantool/doc/doc/1.10/book/cartridge/cartridge_dev.rst

 * implement one or multiple supplementary services such as e-mail notifier, replicator, etc.

-.. _cluster-custom-roles:
+.. _cartridge-custom-roles:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Implementing and registering custom roles
+Custom roles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To implement a custom cluster role, do the following:
+To implement a *custom* cluster role, do the following:

 #.
 Register the new role in the cluster by modifying the ``cluster.cfg()`` call
    in the ``init.lua`` entry point file: